Back to: Information

 By Car

 We strongly recommend people don’t drive to Reading Festival but take public transport.
-The train station is very close to the festival site and shuttle buses run back and forth for £1.
+The train station is very close to the festival site and shuttle buses run back and forth for £1.50 single.

 If you do drive, please follow the AA signage and directions on your car pass and not your Sat Nav.
-Our car parks are located on grass fields, some with metal trakway approach roads and some internal roads are on land that may not be suitable for certain car suspensions.
+Please be aware, some of our car parks are located on grass fields which may not be suitable for certain car suspensions.
+To gain more information, please see ‘contact us’.

 Car Sharing